Van Pur: History

-Van Pur was launched as a Polish-German company at the time of the collapse of Communism in 1989, by Zbigniew Wantusiak, and Siegfried Pura of Astrid Pura.
+Van Pur is a Polish company launched at the time of the collapse of Communism in 1989, by Zbigniew Wantusiak, and Siegfried Pura of Astrid Pura.
 After a period of business experiments in unrelated fields, the company focused entirely on the production and distribution of beer.
 It is now one of the fastest growing beer manufacturers in Poland.
 In December 2010, Van Pur bought the Polish branch of the Danish Royal Unibrew group.
 In exchange, Royal Unibrew received 20% of shares of Van Pur in Poland with Van Pur retaining buyers options of the shares.
 In 2011 Van Pur, owned five breweries with the total production capacity of 4 million hectolitre of beer annually.
-October 15, 2012 Van Pur exercised its buyers option on the 20% shares previously held by Royal Unibrew for 111 million PLN.
+October 15, 2012, Van Pur exercised its buyer's option on the 20% shares previously held by Royal Unibrew for 111 million PLN.
 As of now, it owns about 10% of the market share in Poland.

-After more than two decades of developing its competency on the beer market Van Pur launched a new branch of products in 2013.
-The company's portfolio expanded to include non-alcoholic malt-based soft-drinks.
+After more than two decades of developing its competency in the beer market, Van Pur launched a new branch of products in 2013.
+The company's portfolio expanded to include non-alcoholic malt-based soft drinks.

 Product portfolio

 Van Pur's beer brands include Van Pur, Łomża, Strzelec, BROK, Śląskie and Karpackie - their share in the domestic beer market puts the company at the fourth position among beer producers in Poland.
 The product range is complemented by malt drinks brands: Razowy and Jędrzej.
-The company also provides private label products for the largest European retail chains.
+The company also provides private-label products for the largest European retail chains.